 2. Create a job for regular Azure SQL Database backup

 After you have established the connection to your Azure SQL Server select the databases you want to backup.
 To find the database’s list click on the gear button at the “Selected Databases” section and check on databases you need to backup.

 Then go down to the “Store backups in selected destinations” section and click the plus button to select a place where you prefer to store your Azure SQL Database backups.
 Assume, you prefer to store the backups in Azure Storage.
 Choose “Azure Storage” from the list:

 Once you click “Azure Storage” the “Windows Azure Storage Settings” window opens where you need to enter your credentials.

 Click “Access keys” and find the primary access key there:

 Select or create a new container if necessary:

-To check the connection click “Test”, then press “Save & Close” button to apply all settings.
+To check the connection click “Test”, then press the “Save & Close” button to apply all settings.

 Turn on “Schedule backups” to create a backup schedule.
 Click on the gear button to find additional settings